digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-37.md

 * Started paper on robot calibration
 * Cleaned up the calibration code to ease transfer to Daniella/Claudio

+#### Hugo Daniel Macedo
+* Met with Kenneth and Nick about Overture FMU migration to VSCode
+* Trying some approaches to add import lib to VSCode VDM Plugin
+* Working on paper about Extraneous Water DT
+* Working towards proposal on DT for water

 ## Sub-projects status